-FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 201 0 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE 1934 SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number 000-51470 AtriCure, Inc. (Exact name of Registrant as specified in its charte r) Delaware (State or other jurisdiction of 34-1940305 incorporation or organization) (I.R.S.
-Employer Identification No.) 6217 Centre Park Drive West Chester, OH 45069 (Address of principal executive offices) (513) 755-4100 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since la st report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section luring the preceding 12 months (or for such shorter period that the registrant was required to file such report equirements for the past 90 days: YES \boxtimes NO \square Indicate by check mark whether the registrant has submitted electronically and posted on its corpora o be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the pregistrant was required to submit and post such files).
-YES \square NO \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-a he definitions of "large accelerated filer, accelerated filer and smaller reporting company" in Rule 12b-2 o Large Accelerated Filer Accelerated Filer \Box Non-Accelerated Filer \Box (Do not check if a smaller reporting company) Smaller reporting company $\ oxtimes$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Ex change Act): YES □ NO ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the atest practicable date.
-Class Common Stock, \$.001 par value Outstanding at November 5, 2010 15,589,842
+FORM 10-Q ------------- -------------

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2011 or

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

+For the transition period from \\\\\ to \\\

+Commission File Number 000-51470

+AtriCure, Inc.

+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+34-1940305 (I.R.S.
+Employer Identification No.)

+6217 Centre Park Drive West Chester, OH 45069 (Address of principal executive offices)

+(513) 755-4100 (Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: YES $\boxtimes$ NO $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES $\square$ NO $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer, accelerated filer and smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer $\Box$ Accelerated Filer Non-Accelerated Filer Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): YES $\square$ NO $\boxtimes$ Indicate the number of st practicable date.
+Con Outstanding at April 30, 2011 16,070,797